A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Switchel – The Natural Homemade Sports Drink!

-Switchel is also known as the Haymaker’s Punch from possibly over 100 years ago to help farmers stay hydrated and maintain their electrolytes.
-It is quite delicious!
-The first four ingredients (apple cider vinegar, maple syrup, sea salt, and a 1-inch piece of ginger root is part of the original switchel recipe).
-Some like to add Organic 100% grape juice as it tastes like grape Gatorade!
+Switchel aka the Haymaker’s Punch from over 100 years ago to help farmers stay hydrated and maintain their electrolytes.
+It’s delicious too!
+The first four ingredients – apple cider vinegar, maple syrup, sea salt, and a 1-inch piece of ginger root (or powder) is part of the original switchel recipe.
+Optional – adding Organic 100% grape juice to it tastes like grape Gatorade!

 Fueling our body with clean ingredients will help our human engines in the most optimal way.
 Most common commercialized sports drinks contain processed sugars, artificial flavors, and ingredients in which we should try to avoid as they can hinder our overall health.